Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 Can I Give My Kitten Omega 3?

 Yes, Omega-3 is suitable for your kitten.
 Omega-3 fish oil contains two types of beneficial compounds: EPA and DHA.
 Both EPA and DHA are crucial for your kitten's development and proper function throughout their life.
-By giving your kitten Omega-3 fish oils at an early age, you'll help start them on the road to optimum wellness.
+By giving your kitten Omega-3 fish oil supplements and oils at an early age, you'll help start them on the road to optimum wellness.

 Is Omega 3 Safe for Senior Cats?